samdravitzki/samdravitzki/src/ecs/README.md

   - Searchable list of systems, events their triggered and someway to visualise when their executing
   - Searchable list of entities in the world
   - Could use https://tweakpane.github.io/docs/ for this
+- Color palette tool - setup a color palette that can be reused throughout systems and components resulting in consistent good looking apps

 ## Resources